 During the third full week of October, teens will be reading for the fun of it, as hundreds of libraries, schools, and bookstores celebrate Teen Read Week.
-This year's theme is Seek the Unknown @ Your Library®, which encourage teens to take advantage of reading in all its forms —books and magazines, e-books, audiobooks and more — and become regular library users.
+This year's theme is Turn Dreams into Reality @ Your Library®, spotlights all the great resources and activities libraries provide to inspire teens to succeed in school and beyond.
 Libraries across the world celebrate Teen Read Week with a variety of special events and programs aimed at encouraging teens to read for pleasure and to visit their libraries for free reading materials.

 Celebrate this year's Teen Read Week by encouraging your middle or high school students to:

 - Join a book discussion group at their school or public library.